-Surgical interventions for lymphedema are still relatively new, not well studied, are typically not curative, and may not be widely available.
+Surgical interventions for lymphedema are still relatively new, are not curative, are typically not covered by health insurance, and are still not widely available.
 They are also generally only considered for advanced cases that do not respond to Complex Decongestive Therapy.

 Surgery in lymphedematous children may be warranted for specific reasons, on a case-by-case basis.
 Use of surgery in children appears to be more common with genital lymphedema than for those with limb lymphedema (ref6).

 Surgical interventions in children may be used to: